Magale En Marumagale

-Magale En Marumagale is a 2025 Indian Tamil-language drama television series starring Varshini Suresh with Reshma Pasupuleti and Avinash Ashok.
+Magale En Marumagale is an Indian Tamil-language drama television series starring Varshini Suresh with Reshma Pasupuleti and Avinash Ashok.
 The show is an official remake of Star Maa's Telugu language series Maguva O Maguva.

 The series explores the complex relationship between a mother-in-law and daughter-in-law, set against the backdrop of family dynamics and traditions.
 It is produced by K. Thirugnanam under the banner of Kala Communications and directed by R. D. Narayanamoorthy (in his last series before his death) and Haris Athitya.
-It premiered on Star Vijay on 11 August 2025 and is also available on the digital platform JioHotstar.
+It premiered on Star Vijay on 11 August 2025 and ended on 13 March 2026 and is also available on the digital platform JioHotstar.